 “According to the US Census bureau, black, Hispanic, Asian and mixed-race births made up 50.4% of new arrivals in the year ending in July 2011.
 Much of the change is driven by high birth rates among the Hispanic population.
 The official notice foreshadows the day, expected in the 2040s, when non-Hispanic whites – like the group that founded America – will be in the minority.”

-The affect this will have on nonprofit fundraising – not to mention all aspects of our lives – is evolving.
+The effect this will have on nonprofit fundraising – and all aspects of our lives – is evolving.
 Increased understanding and communication skills would certainly be beneficial to those seeking improved relationships with diverse communities, as well as charitable support for our many nonprofit endeavors.

-In regard to Hispanic audiences, which are a growing and influential part of the Texas population, I wanted to share a link to a website that provides a wide range of helpful information about Hispanic audiences in the U.S., from the National Association of Hispanic Publications.
+In regard to Hispanic audiences, which are an influential sector of our Texas population, I wanted to share a link to a website that provides a wide range of helpful information about Hispanic audiences in the U.S.: National Association of Hispanic Publications.
+In addition, Hispanic Trending notes something very important,

 It would seem charities in the United Kingdom are struggling with diversity just as we are in America.
 You might enjoy the Philanthropy UK’s, “Minority Report – Diversity in Giving.”